Dale Cresap's blog

 Add new comment

-daily word - spirit or human?
+daily word - flesh?

 Dale Cresap's picture